The Hardcore Holidayoff

 “That’s fair, so then why haven’t we met?”
 She draws back with a speck of intrigue.
 “You’re not from The Eternum, are y-“

 “Heavens, no!”
-Bloise says, taking off his huge wizard’s hat and placing it in his lap.
+Bloise says, taking off his huge wizard’s hat and gliding it under the table to set it in his lap.

 “Then where are you from?
 Don’t tell me you’re a subspacer.
 There’s simply no way someone like you would… you know-“